IdanKahan/TalonFXFlywheelShooter/README.md

 # TalonFXFlywheelShooter
-A flywheel robot shooter implemented in Wpilib Java (FRC)
+A flywheel robot shooter implemented in Wpilib Java for TalonFx motor controller (FRC)